ketkipatankar18/Retinexformer-master/README.md

 We have updated the code in Retinexformer_arch.py to run on CPU instead of GPU, and modified input and target file paths for compatibility.

-Run the ipynb located at: <span style='color: green;'>drive/MyDrive/Retinexformer-master/Retinexformer.ipynb</span>.
-It contains commands to sucessfully execute the model and view the model output at <span style='color: green;'>drive/MyDrive/Retinexformer-master/ModelOutput</span>.
+Run the ipynb located at: **drive/MyDrive/Retinexformer-master/Retinexformer.ipynb**.
+It contains commands to sucessfully execute the model and view the model output at **drive/MyDrive/Retinexformer-master/ModelOutput**.
 These commands are also listed below.

 ## Run retinexfromer to view model output